Paulines (Paul of Thebes): Blind Sisters of Saint Paul

 The Blind Sisters were founded in Paris in 1852, by Abel-François Villemain (d.
 1870), Anne Bergunion (d.
-1863), and Abbé Jugé.
+1863), and Jugé.
 Its mission is to enable blind women to lead a religious life, and to facilitate the training of blind children in useful occupations.
 A home was established for blind women and girls with defective sight.

 Sisters of Saint Paul of Chartres

 The Sisters were formerly known as "Daughters of the School."
-In 1696, the congregation was founded by Fr.
-Louis Chauvet, parish priest of Levesville-la-Chenard, a village in the region of Beauce, some 60 miles southeast of Paris.
+In 1696, the congregation was founded by Louis Chauvet, parish priest of Levesville-la-Chenard, a village in the region of Beauce, some 60 miles southeast of Paris.